Eleukina/eleukina.github.io/about.md

 I am going to entry 9 grade.

-I like:

-Sweets

-Berries

-Velo sport

-To learn lnguages
+I like sweets, berries, velo sport, to learn lnguages.

 ### My Future

-I want to:

-Study in foreign country

-Pass all exams
+I want to study in foreign country, pass all exams